DMVs are open for all driver license and ID card customers. Driver licenses can be

 Wisconsin's mandatory display law

-State law requires autos and light trucks (8,000 pounds gross weight or less) to display a permanent or temporary plate within two business days of purchase.
+State law requires autocycles, automobiles, and light trucks (8,000 pounds gross weight or less) to display a permanent or temporary plate within two business days of purchase.
 Temporary plates are available when

 applying for title and registration.
 Also, be aware that: